zinc75/quarto-revealjs-editable/README.md

 ## Using

-Designate the extension as a `revealjs-plugins` in the yaml file like so:
+Declare the extension in your YAML front matter:

 ```yaml
 revealjs-plugins: